whetstoneresearch/doppler-indexer-rs/docs/LOGS_COLLECTION.md

 1. Receives `LogMessage` from the receipt collector via channel
 2. For `LogMessage::Logs`: accumulates logs into per-range buckets
 3. For `LogMessage::RangeComplete`: signals a range is ready to process
+   - Skips the range if the parquet file already exists on disk or in the S3 manifest
    - If `contract_logs_only` is enabled and factories are configured, waits for factory addresses
    - Filters logs to configured contracts and factory-created contracts (if filtering enabled)
    - Sends logs to decoder (if decoder channel provided)
-   - Writes range to Parquet file
+   - Writes range to Parquet file and uploads to S3 (if storage manager configured)
 4. For `LogMessage::AllRangesComplete`: signals collection is finished
    - Waits for any pending ranges that need factory data
    - Sends `DecoderMessage::AllComplete` to decoder (if configured)